jakecupani/foodsafety-pg/UMANUAL.md

 <img src="https://github.com/jakecupani/foodsafety_pg/blob/shakern/src/Home%20Filter.png" width="300" height="400">
 </p>

-2. You’ll notice that the map has updates with markers of the locations of food establishments that meet the criteria of the filters that you selected.
+2. You’ll notice that the map has updated with markers of the locations of food establishments that meet the criteria of the filters that you selected.
 Click on the marker you want to learn more about and then click “Get Results” to learn more about the food establishment.

 <p align="center">
 <img src="https://github.com/jakecupani/foodsafety_pg/blob/shakern/src/Home%20Map.png" width=500" height="350">